Reading a complex subjectand comprehending the details can be a challenge, but very often an old book can help.

 What was Galileo's opinion on the subject ?

-How was his theory received by the learned men of the day ?
+How was Galileo's theory received by the learned men of the day ?

-Moving back in to 2026 I found This site about three pages in to the search engine discovery.
-In my book its better than the first website but still, not so useful as the old book.
+I found this site about three pages in to the search engine discovery.
+In my opinion its better than the first website but still, not so useful as the old book.